jchultarsky101/pcli/README.md

 ## Change Log

-The latest version is 1.6.14
+The latest version is 1.6.15

+### Version 1.6.15

+* Fixed bugs related to the new version of the API
+* Optimized performance when reading metadata
+* Updated README.md

 ### Version 1.6.14